 The SEER comparison sample was chosen by the categories in categorical factors (e.g., cancer stages) with the CTCA cancer cohort and

 electing the overlapping ranges in continuous factors (e.g., age at diagnosis) from the CTCA cancer cohort.
 These factors affect survival outcomes.
 The latest SEER Limited-Use Database (2016) was used to select the SEER comparison sample.
 The final survival analyses included only patients from both the CTCA and SEER databases whose following cancer characteristics were available from the two databases: SEER Summary Stages, primary tumor sites, cancer histologic types, gender and age at initial diagnosis.
 For example, if a specific SEER Summary Stage had only patients in one database, none of these patients were used in the analysis.
 To match the age at initial diagnosis, the range (i.e., minimum and maximum ages) was computed for each sample.
 Only patients whose age at initial diagnosis fell into the overlap of the two ranges from the CTCA and SEER samples were included in the comparative survival analyses.

-For both CTCA and SEER samples, only cancer patients whose initial diagnosis occurred between 2000 and 2005 were analyzed.
-Cancer cases with missing information on either the date of initial diagnosis or the date of last contact were deleted from the CTCA database because the survival
+For both the CTCA and SEER samples, only cancer patients whose initial diagnosis occurred between 2000 and 2013 were analyzed.
+Cancer cases with missing information on either the date of initial diagnosis or date of last contact were deleted from the CTCA database because the survival

 - Kalbfleisch JD, Prentice RL.
 The Statistical Analysis of Failure Time Data.
 New York: John Wiley, 1980.